Currency conversion

 .)

-This is easy to write and to understand; it's fine for getting started.
+This is easy to write and to understand.

 However it is not a fully correct double-entry-bookkeeping journal entry,